 The MX36 is capable of operating with up to 3 levels of redundancy on any of the three main quad channel input sets.
-There are therefore 36 channels available (3 x source type x 4 channels x 3 sets = 36).
+There are therefore 36 channels available $\{3 \times 3 = 36\}$ .

 The priority of the input sources is chosen for each set using the Input Source / Backup keys for each of banks A, B & C. Analogue is always the lowest priority - your "if all else fails" option.
 If a Dante subscription is removed or the network is lost, the MX36 will switch to the backup (normally AES).
-If AES is lost then the MX36 will switch to the Analogue (on a 4 channel basis to maintain latency timings).
+If AES is lost then the MX36 will switch to the Analogue (on a four channel basis to maintain latency timings).

-Working in this full redundancy/failover mode, the MX36 will handle three sets x four channels (typically Left, Right, Front Fill, Sub).
+Working in this full redundancy/failover mode, the MX36 will handle three sets of four channels (typically Left, Right, Front Fill, Sub).